ThomasLadder/escape-room/README.md

 1. Download each of the krf files and start a companion.
 2. Run (doClearWorkingMemory).
 3. Use "Load Flatfile" in session-reasoner to load EscapeMt, EscapeOntologyMt, and LevelOneMt.
-4. Run (fetch K1 LevelOneMt)
+4. Run (fetch K1 LevelOneMt).
 5. Search MyEscapePlanMt in the knowledge base to see the agent's actions in this level.
+You may also want to turn on Profiler before step 4 and see the steps in order in the profiler.
-6. If you want to run the next level, first run (doClearWorkingMemory) and (doForgetKBMt MyEscapePlanMt)
+6. If you want to run the next level, first run (doForgetKBMt MyEscapePlanMt)
 7. Load the level you want to run next as a flatfile.
 8. Run (fetch K1 < mt-name >) where < mt-name > is the level you want to run.
 Repeat steps 5-8 for the rest of the levels.
-9. IMPORTANT: If you wish to run a certain level more than once, in between each run you must forget the level microtheory and reload the flatfile.
+9. IMPORTANT: If you wish to run a certain level more than once, in between each run you must forget the level's microtheory and reload the flatfile.

 # Levels
 ### Level 1
 There is a key on top of the box.
 The agent fetches the key and escapes the room.
 ![Level1](Images/Level1.png "Level1")
+#### Reasoning Steps
+1. Attempt to fetch the key
+  * The key is on the box, which means it’s accessible
+2. Fetch the key and escape!

 ### Level 2
 The key is in a jar on a table.
 There is also a hammer on the table.
 The agent fetches the hammer, breaks the jar, fetches